BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Lobby.RegisteredMode.GetUserCommand.md

       "type": "string"
     },
     "DisplayName": {
-      "type": "string"
+      "description": "The display name of the user", "type": "string"
     },
     "Email": {
+      "description": "The email of the user",
       "type": "string"
     },
     "Money": {
-      "type": "double"
+      "description": "The money currently in bank for this user", "type": "double"
     },
     "Command": {